Survey Documentation and Analysis (SDA) Help

 You can also right-click on a variable in the tree to bring up a context menu where

 you can click on "View variable" to view a description of the variable's contents.

-change depending on the form that is currently displayed.
+(Note that the buttons change depending on the form that is currently displayed.)

-these variables are displayed in the "List Created Variables" tab of the "Create Variables"
+or the "List Created Variables" tab of the "Create Variables" utility.
+In either case,

 Various links to online help files are available within the SDA

 application.
 Help links are indicated by either underlined text

 or a question mark.
 These links open either a new tab or window

 Most of the help links are context-specific and take you immediately

 to the section of a help file that is relevant to your position